alessandracosta8/pettherapyplayground/README.md

 ### Compatibility
 The website was tested using Chrome developer tools and Mozilla Developer tools.
 The website was tested with Chrome, Mozilla, Safari and Edge browsers on both a Mac computer and a Windows computer; it was also tested for mobile on an iPhone 6, iPhone 11, iPhone 13 Pro, Pixel 4, Pixel 5 and Galaxy S10.

+&nbsp;

+### User stories testing
+Users of this website will be able to find useful information about the benefits of pet therapy, the different types available and the history of the practice.
+Equally important, they will be able to find informations about the Playground location, time of operations and how to get in contact with the staff, to book a session for themselves.

+#### Website owner
+- Easy to find information about what the charity is about and informations about the therapy itself.
+    > Easy to navigate menu that clearly states the key information needed to the potential visitor looking to have more specific insight.

+- Easy access to contact page for new and returning visitors to get in contact with the staff and discuss specifics or booking visits.
+    > Multiple access to contact page, from menu, from hero image in the home page and multiple call to action section in every page of the website.

+    > Clear indication of contact informations and location.

+- Customers are able to learn to use the website intuitively and easily.
+    > Easy and consisten access to navigation menu, in a popular top of the page position.

+    > Visible and intuitive buttons that connect the visitor to the appropriate page or to contact informations.

+    > Always available links to social media in the footer on every page to be able to access and get in contact through the charity social media accounts.

+#### New visitor
+- Easy to find information about the benefits, history and types of this therapy.
+    > Immidiate access to information from the menu, clearly indicating the various pages with appropriate naming.

+- Contact information, times and locations to clearly accessible.
+    > Clear contact informations and location available to the customer with Google Maps which integrates links to continue navigation on their mobile app.

+    > Clear time table with opening hours and their specifics easy to read.

+#### Returning visitor
+- Quick and easy access to contact page and booking form.
+    > Direct links to contact page and form easy to find in the menu and in every page, through a call to action section with an intuitive button.

+    > Links to social media always available in the footer section for every page of the website.

+&nbsp;

 ### Bugs
 Incorrect use of the aria-label tag was found with Lighthouse, since the tag was applied to the div container instead of the iframe tag.
 This was corrected.